jeremehancock/hostminder/README.md

 If you decide to turn off Host Minder the entries in this section will be used to create your `/etc/hosts` file.

-## Installed by default on Ubuntuce:
+## Installed by default on UbuntuCE:

 ### [Check out UbuntuCE](https://ubuntuce.com/).